Hi! I’m Rona, aka Ribbit, and I’m the Traveling Quilter!

 Because I have a mathematician’s brain, quilting and I became fast friends.
 As a self-taught quilter, I love figuring out the seam allowances and cutting dimensions.
 In fact, it wasn’t until I started teaching at JoAnn Fabric that I learned quilt blocks had names!

 2017 was the year that changed everything.
 That year I decided to finally venture out on my own and focus on writing my own patterns.
 And, in September, I got the opportunity to take a life changing trip to Ireland with Craft Tours and our merry band of quilters.
-Traveling by myself (without my husband or old friends) I forced myself outside of comfort zone to meet new people, explore a new country and begin the journey of finding myself.
+Traveling by myself (without my husband or old friends) I forced myself outside of my comfort zone to meet new people, explore a new country and begin the journey of finding myself.

 I still remember the moment it happened.
 As I arrived at JFK Airport in New York to meet the group I’d be traveling with, the anxiety kicked in.
 So much so that I found myself hiding at the next terminal over watching the group from a safe distance trying to prevent myself from having a full blown panic attack right there in the airport.
 So, I do what I always do, I called my husband.

 After a few choice words of encouragement, he helped me realize that either I face my fear and walk straight through, or I get on a plane back to North Carolina and become a hermit.
-I chose the first one.

 Walking up and forcing myself to talk to these 10 strangers I had an epiphany moment.
 These people were all Quilters.
 Right away I know we have something in common and I could build on that.
 I think that’s the trick in a lot of cases, finding that one spark to just begin the conversation.
 That, and learning not to overthink every moment and event in your life.
 Easier said than done but definitely doable!!